 The Fort Wayne Dance Collective currently offers the following classes and programs:

 Healing Arts Program: The Fort Wayne Dance Collective has collaborated with Parkview Health to offer the Healing Arts Program.
 This innovative service integrates literary, movement, music and visual arts into patient care, healthcare facility design and aesthetics, the care of caregivers and the community.
 A person’s health and well-being isn’t just dependent on the health of the physical body, but also the health of mind and spirit.
-The Healing Arts program brings professional Artists in Residence to the bedside in many departments throughout both Parkview Regional Medical Center as well as Parkview Randallia.
+The Healing Arts program brings professional Artists in Residence to the bedside in many departments throughout both Parkview Regional Medical Center as well as Parkview Randallia and Parkview Behavioral Health.
 If you are interested in receiving a visit from a Healing Arts Artist in Residence please contact: 260.266.HEAL.

 The Fort Wayne Dance Collective also offers a variety of Senior programming at locations such as: Parkview Center for Healthy Living locations, Parkview Senior Wellness Center, Lutheran Life Villages at Birchwood.